-Your home’s central air conditioner works hard to keep you and your family cool during the hot summer months in Memphis.
-Unfortunately, it’s fairly common for your air conditioner to become overworked, potentially restricting the airflow to your home.
-As toasty as it may be outside, your air conditioner can actually ice over.
+Your home’s central air conditioner works hard to keep you and your family cool during the hottest times of the year in Memphis.
+Unfortunately, it’s fairly common for your air conditioner to become overworked, possibly restricting the airflow to your home.
+As toasty as it may be outside, your air conditioner can actually freeze.
 If this has happened to your air conditioner, don’t panic.
-Keep reading to find out why it has happened and if you should schedule air conditioner service to deal with the problem.
+Read on to find out why it has happened and if you should schedule air conditioner service to address the problem.

 If your air conditioner freezes up, the area to focus on is the evaporator coil within the condenser unit.
 There are two likely reasons the coil might freeze.
 First, the airflow through the coil is restricted.
-The air conditioner is trying to force more cold air through the space than it can handle and therefore frost starts to accumulate on the system and slow the process even more.
+The air conditioner is trying to force more cold air through the coil than it can handle and therefore frost starts to build up on the outside and slow the process even more.
 Eventually the frozen water could cause damage to the key parts of your AC.

-- Check other areas of your air conditioner through which air flows to make sure air is not restricted.
-Make certain your air filters are clean and all the registers and vents are open.
+- Look at other areas of your air conditioner through which air flows to make sure air is not restricted.
+Make certain your air filters are clean and all the registers and vents are free of debris.

-- Memphis has most experienced HVAC technicians at Service Experts Heating & Air Conditioning, call now and schedule your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a situation that should be dealt with by AC experts.
+- Memphis has most experienced HVAC technicians at Service Experts Heating & Air Conditioning, call now and set up your air conditioner service.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a situation that should be dealt with by AC pros.